-Push " \P " to select the other side of a cassette tape.
-The display indicates which side is currently selected (" \blacktriangle " indicates top side, " \P " indicates bottom side).
+Push " \P " (preset button 4) to select the other side of a cassette tape.
+The display indicates which side is currently selected (" \blacktriangle " indicates the top side, " \P " indicates the bottom side).

 Auto-reverse feature: After the cassette player reaches the end of a tape side, it automatically reverses and begins to play the other side.
 This is true whether the cassette was playing or fast forwarding.